IsmailOuazzani/AtomicAI/README.md

 We are using the evaluation function on atomicdeep.py to evaluate the board from the current player's perspective.

-The model is currently able to overfit on a small part of the dataset(3000 boards), but not on larger datasets (100 000 boards).
-Therefore we need a more complex neural net.
+The model is currently able to overfit on a small part of the dataset dataset (1 000 000 boards).

 Latest test: ran on 1 000 000 boards from games where both players had elo greater than 1500, with 5000 games per file, batch size 1000, learning rate 0.01 and on 20 epochs.
 It took about 1h40mins to run the entire atomicdeep.py code.